 - Present a roadmap with realistic commercial and technical milestones in order to realise the potential of the business.

-EI has not published their Weighted Selection Criteria for New Frontiers.
-Last year in Galway at a Pitch meetup which I facilitate, a group comprising of New Frontiers GMIT alumni and applicants who had just completed Phase 1 discussed this very issue and created this graphic – this is not endorsed by Enterprise Ireland but do you agree?
+EI has not published its Weighted Selection Criteria for New Frontiers.
+In Galway at a Pitch meetup which I facilitated, a group comprising of New Frontiers GMIT alumni and applicants who had just completed Phase 1 discussed this very issue and created this graphic – this is not endorsed by Enterprise Ireland but do you agree?

 I hope that you find this blogpost of benefit when completing your Phase 2 application.
 All comments welcome.

 p.s In April 2018, I added a new online workshop called ‘New Frontiers Phase II Application Form’ .
 The programme was updated to reflect the changes to the Phase 2 form in 2019.
 It is one hour of videos which dissect the Phase 2 Application form – available for €50 for one year’s access – free preview when you create a Thinkific account – here is the video for Module 1 (7 minutes – part of the free preview when you create a free account on my online training website):